 The Júcar River Basin Authority (CHJ) manages the water resources, allocating it among urban (Valencia, Albacete and Sagunto cities), agricultural (USUJ, Jucar-Turia Canal and JCRMO users association) and industrial (Iberdrola power company) users.
 Other stakeholders include NGOs and authorities (national, regional and local).

-This case study is important for IMPREX due to the high degree of cooperation between the existing authorities for drought management, which is an example of how stakeholder involvement can make a difference in water resources management.
+This case study was important for IMPREX due to the high degree of cooperation between the existing authorities for drought management, which was an example of how stakeholder involvement can make a difference in water resources management.

-IMPREX will evaluate how improved forecasting of hydrological extremes is able to increase the efficiency of the water system operation against drought events, considering hydropower and agriculture.
-In addition, participatory modelling approaches will be employed to integrate improved forecasting systems into decision-making processes.
+IMPREX evaluated how improved forecasting of hydrological extremes was able to increase the efficiency of the water system operation against drought events, considering hydropower and agriculture.
+In addition, participatory modelling approaches were employed to integrate improved forecasting systems into decision-making processes.

 The lessons learnt from this case study in terms of stakeholder involvement, cooperation, and integration of forecasting of extreme events in decision-making can be exported to other European river basins in order to solve future challenges.

-The primary goal of this case study is to define a way to improve the inflow forecasting mechanisms currently used and apply them in real-life operation.
+This case study defined a way to improve the inflow forecasting mechanisms currently used and applied them in real-life operation.

-Those mechanisms will be defined, improved and evaluated testing their impact in the hydropower production (Work Package 8: Hydropower) and the drought management (Work Package 11: Agriculture and droughts) of the water system.
-Their implementation in real-life operation will be explored using participatory approaches, stakeholder involvement, co-development and system dynamics modelling.
+Those mechanisms defined, improved and evaluated while testing their impact in the hydropower production (Work Package 8: Hydropower) and the drought management (Work Package 11: Agriculture and droughts) of the water system.
+Their implementation in real-life operation was explored using participatory approaches, stakeholder involvement, co-development and system dynamics modelling.

 Tools and models

-The models developed for the Júcar River Basin are the following:
+The models developed for the Júcar River Basin were the following:

 - Hydrological models: to obtain basin discharges based on meteorological variables obtained by the IMPREX WP3 (Improved meteorologial predictability and climate scenarios).

 - Autoregressive models: to estimate future inflows based on current and/or past discharge values obtained using historical records, outputs from our own hydrological models or the outputs of the IMPREX WP4 (Improved predictability of hydrological extremes).
-They will be used to define different inflow scenarios at short-, medium- and long-term.
-They will be created using MASHWIN module from AQUATOOL DSS.
+They were used to define different inflow scenarios at short-, medium- and long-term.
+They were created using MASHWIN module from AQUATOOL DSS.

-- Júcar River system simulation models: they will determine how water should be allocated, based on the inflow values previously defined using our own hydrological models or the outputs from the IMPREX Work Package 4, in response to pre-defined operating rules.
-Those models will be built using SIMGES modules from AQUATOOL DSS.
+- Júcar River system simulation models: they determined how water should be allocated, based on the inflow values previously defined using our own hydrological models or the outputs from the IMPREX Work Package 4, in response to pre-defined operating rules.
+Those models were built using SIMGES modules from AQUATOOL DSS.

-- Júcar River system optimisation models: they will prescribe how water should be allocated considering an optimisation criterion (e.g. demand deficit minimisation, economic benefits maximisation, etc.), based on the inflow data determined by our own hydrological models or the outputs of the IMPREX Work Package 4.
-Stochastic optimisation models will be employed.
-The stochastic optimisation will be based on stochastic programming (SDP), stochastic dual dynamic programming (SDDP) and sampling stochastic programming (SSDP).
-Stochastic optimisation models will be created using the GAMS programming language.
+- Júcar River system optimisation models: they prescribed how water should be allocated considering an optimisation criterion (e.g. demand deficit minimisation, economic benefits maximisation, etc.), based on the inflow data determined by our own hydrological models or the outputs of the IMPREX Work Package 4.
+Stochastic optimisation models were employed.
+The stochastic optimisation was based on stochastic programming (SDP), stochastic dual dynamic programming (SDDP) and sampling stochastic programming (SSDP).
+Stochastic optimisation models were created using the GAMS programming language.

-- Júcar River system dynamics models: they will determine how the different components of the system interact between them.
-They will be created using the Vensim tool.
+- Júcar River system dynamics models: they determined how the different components of the system interact between them.
+They were created using the Vensim tool.